Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 # Common Plug-in Commands

-This read-me documents the common commands that are shared by the various USD plug-ins made by Autodesk, Pixar and Animal Logic.
+This read-me documents the common commands that are shared by the various USD plug-ins made by Autodesk and Pixar.

 ## Common Plug-in Contents